 Are there child riders that do not require medical underwriting?

 In a previous blog post titled Everything You Want to Know About Life Insurance Child Riders we wrote an overview on child riders.
-In this post we touched on an example in which Principal’s child rider would be especially advantageous.
+In this post, we touched on an example in which a non-medical child rider would be especially advantageous.
 Let’s dig a little deeper into that situation.

-Jane has four children – a 22-year-old daughter, twin 15-year-old sons, and a seven-year-old daughter.
-Jane’s eldest is older than 18 so she would not be covered by the child rider; however, her twins and her seven-year-old daughter who has been diagnosed with acute lymphoblastic leukemia fortunately will be covered by Principal since they do not require medical underwriting for child riders.
+Since their eldest is older than 18, she would not be covered by the child rider.
+However, the twins will be covered.
+And, fortunately, their 7-year-old daughter, who has been diagnosed with acute lymphoblastic leukemia, will be covered since Banner does not require medical underwriting for child riders.

-Today, most childhood leukemias thankfully have very high remission rates.
-If the worst should happen though and her daughter passed away, Jane would receive $25,000 which would allow her to pay for a funeral and take the needed time off work to grieve and spend with her other children.
+Today, most childhood leukemias, thankfully, have very high remission rates.
+But if the worst should happen and their daughter passed away, Jane and John would receive $20,000.
+These funds would allow her to pay for a funeral and take the needed time off work to grieve and spend with their other children.